michaelkirsche/6lowpan4omnet-diy/README.md

 ## Releases ##

-Releases and updates will be published in this Github repository in the *Integrate It Yourself* version and in [the *Clone It Yourself* version](https://www-rnks.informatik.tu-cottbus.de/en/node/1445) in the according branches of [my INET/INETMANET and Contiki clones](https://github.com/michaelkirsche).
+Releases are published in this Github repository in the *Integrate It Yourself* version and in [the *Clone It Yourself* version](https://github.com/michaelkirsche/6lowpan4omnet-diy/wiki/Clone-It-Yourself-Version) in the according branches of [my INET/INETMANET and Contiki clones](https://github.com/michaelkirsche).

-Support for the initial release is ceased.
-You can find the download link and installation instructions on [the old model's webpage](https://www-rnks.informatik.tu-cottbus.de/~6lowpan4omnet).

 ## Publication ##

 If you are interested in background information, please refer to the following publication:

- * Kirsche, M.; Hartwig, J.: [*A 6LoWPAN Model for OMNeT++*](https://www-rnks.informatik.tu-cottbus.de/content/unrestricted/staff/mk/Publications/SIMUTools_2013-OMNeT-Kirsche_Hartwig.pdf), in Proceedings of the [6th International OMNeT++ Workshop](http://www.omnet-workshop.org/2013/), co-located with the [6th International ICST Conference on Simulation Tools and Techniques (SIMUTools 2013)](http://www.simutools.org/2013), March 2013.
+ * Kirsche, M.; Hartwig, J.: [*A 6LoWPAN Model for OMNeT++*](http://www-docs.tu-cottbus.de/rechnernetze/public/staff/mkirsche/publications/SIMUTools_2013-OMNeT-Kirsche_Hartwig.pdf), in Proceedings of the [6th International OMNeT++ Workshop](https://workshop.omnetpp.org/2013/), co-located with the [6th International ICST Conference on Simulation Tools and Techniques (SIMUTools 2013)](http://simutools.org/2013/), March 2013.

 ## Contributors ##

- * &copy; Michael Kirsche [<michael.kirsche@tu-cottbus.de>]
+ * &copy; Michael Kirsche (michael.kirsche(at)b-tu.de)
  * Jonas Hartwig